dylangageot/pakia/README.md

 - Convert PS/2 scancode to Amiga scancode,
 - Handle lost synchronization and corresponding recovery,
+- Handle the reset combo (Ctrl + Left Amiga + Right Amiga) with the two reset warnings,
 - Use the [Menu](https://en.wikipedia.org/wiki/Menu_key) modifier key to type a key that has been absorbed by a larger key on the PS/2 keyboard but is present on an Amiga keyboard.
+- PCB with:
+    - on-board DIN socket for AT and PS/2 keyboards connection, with the later usable with a mini-DIN to DIN adapter cable,
+    - strain relief for wire coming from the Amiga.

 ## Under the hood